-- Residential or light commercial interior use only.
-See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
-Do not install in boats, or other moving vehicles.
+- Residential or light commercial\ interior use only. \See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
+Do not install in boats, moving vehicles or over radiant heat.

 Grade: On, above and below Grade.